nextcloud/desktop/doc/autoupdate.rst

 Mac OS X
 ^^^^^^^^

-You can disable the update check via the system-wide ``.plist`` file located at ``/Library/Preferences/com.owncloud.desktopclient.plist``.
+You can disable the update check via a system-wide ``.plist`` file located at ``/Library/Preferences/com.owncloud.desktopclient.plist``.
 Add a new root level item of type bool and the name ``skipUpdateCheck`` and set it to ``true``.
+You can also just copy the file ``owncloud.app/Contents/Resources/deny_autoupdate_com.owncloud.desktopclient.plist``` to ``/Library/Preferences/com.owncloud.desktopclient.plist``.

 Linux
 ^^^^^